gabrielf/socket-hocked/README.md

 * Improve the identification of the lastest working revision which is currently done using a lightwieght tag that only exists in the repo cloned by Jenkins.
 * Decide how to handle the Amazon pem file on Jenkins.
-* Oh, and actually implement the SocketHocked app :)